-- 1. Sitting, knees flexed 30 to 50 degrees, let the legs totally relax. - Point the knees outward; the lateral side of the knees may or may not touch the floor. - Lean forward from waist and reach forward with extended arms.
+- 1. Sitting, knees flexed 30 to 50 degrees, let the legs totally relax. - 2.
+Point the knees outward; the lateral side of the knees may or may not touch the floor. - 3.
+Lean forward from waist and reach forward with extended arms.
 Hold position for 10 to 15 seconds. - 4.
 Bending and relaxing legs decreases hamstring involvement and increases lower back stretch.

-Stretching the low back from seated position
+Stretching the upper back